Little One: Chapter 21

 The heat rose to my face.
 I whipped my head around.

-First, I saw Jesse rolling his eyes; then, I saw the object to which he was referring.
+First, I saw Jesse rolling his eyes at me.
+Then, I saw the object to which he was referring.
 A diamond studded night sky, bursting with constellations.

 I hadn’t even noticed it.